MrinalSingh04/MrinalSingh04/README.md

 # 👋 Hi there, I'm Mrinal Singh

-🚀 A Full-Stack & Blockchain Developer with **2+ years of hands-on project experience**.
+🚀 A Full-Stack Web & Blockchain Developer with **2+ years of hands-on project experience**.

 ## 🧠 About Me